 If you’ve never been to the Vault’s venue, now is the perfect opportunity to go.
-Offering up an eclectic mix of theatre, comedy and music The Vault’s Festival is teeming with life deep beneath Waterloo’s streets.
+Offering up an eclectic mix of theatre, comedy and music The Vault’s Festival is teeming with life deep beneath Waterloo’s streets in London, not far from London’s West End shows.
 There is definitely something for everyone and with an on-site restaurant and bar you can certainly make a night of it any day of the week.

 The stripped back venue helps to create the world of X-NN systems where humans are nodes and robots rule supreme.
 Greeted by cyborg guides, your sci-fi adventure begins; separated and numbered, groups are formed and experiments are the order of the day.
 Reminiscent of kindergarten games, the experiments are playful and plentiful.
 Silly interactions and conga lines meet with introspective invites to be still, to explore sensory experiences and let go.